lucianoschillagi/Virtual-Tourist/README.md

 **Summary:**

-This application was created purposely for the *Udacity iOS Developer Nanodegree*.
-This project firmed up my knowledge on creating anapplication that allows users to search for photos in different locations.
+This application was created purposely for the *"Udacity iOS Developer Nanodegree"*.
+This project firmed up my knowledge on creating an application that allows users to search for photos in different locations.